githublemming/haskins.io/games-night.md

 * The new graphics have been added to the application
 * Sounds Effects has been added to the application
 * Started preparing to push to the App Store
+* Got a version 1 build ready to submit to the App Store

 ## Roadmap
 I was hoping to get this project finished and in the Mac App Store as soon as possible, but what with Covid-19 and people